-- Identify the field of geology as a branch of Earth science dealing with the solid Earth.
+- Identify the field of geology as a branch of Earth Science that deals with the solid part of the Earth.

-- Describe oceanography as a branch of Earth science that has several subdivisions that deal with the various aspects of the ocean.
+- Describe the field of oceanography as a branch of Earth Science that has several subdivisions that deal with the various aspects of the ocean.

-- Define meteorology as a branch of Earth science that deals with the atmosphere.
+- Define the field of meteorology as a branch of Earth Science that deals with the atmosphere.

 Overview of Earth Science

-Earth is a very large, complex system or set of systems, so most Earth scientists specialize in studying one aspect of the planet.
-Since all of the branches of Earth science are connected, these researchers work together to answer complicated questions.
-The major branches of Earth science are described below.
+Because the Earth is so large and science is so complex, Earth scientists specialize in studying just a small aspect of our Earth.
+Since all of the branches are connected together, specialists work together to answer complicated questions.
+Let’s look at some important branches of Earth Science.

 Climatology and Meteorology